Losing Hair? You Could Be Lacking B Vitamins

 The scalp has a very high turnover of hair follicle cells requiring a constant supply of nutrients and energy.
 A lack of calories or a deficiency of proteins, vitamins, minerals and essential fatty acids can lead to hair loss and structural abnormalities.

 A follicle only has a limited number of cycles.
 After 40 years, hair growth slows and isn’t replaced as quickly as it is shed.
 This leads to thinning and for some - a degree of baldness or alopecia which occurs in both sexes, although much less dramatically amongst women.

-Medical treatments & drugs
+Medical treatments and drugs

 Cancer treatment that includes chemotherapy and radiation treatment influences hair loss.
 Side effects from some medications cause hair loss.

 Poor gut health